gbmhunter/blog/content/programming/general/crcs-cyclic-redundancy-checks.md

 ## Some Common CRC Algorithms

 Note that this does in no way try and be an exhaustive list.
-Sites like [CRC RevEng - Catalogue of parametised CRC algorithms](http://reveng.sourceforge.net/crc-catalogue/all.htm) and [Prof. Koopman's CRC Polynomial Zoo](https://users.ece.cmu.edu/~koopman/crc/notes.html) have great detailed lists of CRC algorithms.
+Sites like [CRC RevEng - Catalogue of parameterized CRC algorithms](http://reveng.sourceforge.net/crc-catalogue/all.htm) and [Prof. Koopman's CRC Polynomial Zoo](https://users.ece.cmu.edu/~koopman/crc/notes.html) have great detailed lists of CRC algorithms.

 ## CRC-8-ATM